 There is also the choice to complete an appropriate period of industrial experience.
 Successful completion of an industrial placement year will add 'with Professional Experience' to your degree title.
 The Engineering Institutions will normally accept this period on industrial placement as appropriate training which will assist you in gaining Chartered status.
 You can also choose to work abroad or in the European Union through the ERASMUS scheme.
 You will arrange your placement with our support.

-Neither pre-requisite nor co-requisite modules are required at any stage.
-The credit rating of all modules is 20 unless otherwise stated.
+Pre-requisite or co-requisite modules are not required at any stage.
+Each module is worth 20 credits unless otherwise stated.